Featured Properties

 No additional security is needed except the member's signature and good character.

-The loan limit is $10,000 in excess of the member's Share savings.
+The loan limit is $10,000 in excess of the member's savings/deposits.
+Some other conditions apply.

-Member's own Share savings, deposits, fixed deposits, and Member Retirement Account
+Member's own Savings, Deposits, Fixed Deposits, and Member Retirement Account

-NCCU has the right to place a charge or lien upon the shares, deposits, fixed deposits
+NCCU has the right to place a charge or lien upon the Savings, Deposits, Fixed Deposits

 or MRA for any debt due by a member.
 Permission must be granted to the member

-to withdraw, if the withdrawal will reduce the shares or deposits to an amount
+to withdraw, if the withdrawal will reduce the Savings/Deposits to an amount

 below the amount pledged as security for the loan.